 All images, links, writeups and forms were professionally filled out, compressed and sent off to the organisers.
 Three weeks later, we got our reply.

 The next few weeks we listened to and mixed a lot of LCD Soundsystem to come up with the perfect setlist.
 We had a 50-minute slot (and to put the icing on the cake, we explained that for scheduling reasons we could only perform on the final night after 7pm, so we got an incredible time slot on the DJ stage; avoiding the risk of playing the 11am slot on the opening day of the festival before any has arrived).

 The formula would be simple: get people to dance immediately, mellow the set out somewhere after the half-way mark and come back with strong singalong dance tunes.
 All tracks were licensed by the organisers to be played in Taiwan and we were good to go.

 Too many artists focus too much on their image and not enough about the audience.
 You’re an entertainer, people want to be entertained and have a good time, so think of things of getting them to smile.
-Our list included:
+Our planning list included:

-- Dress in agressively bright clothes
+- Dress in aggressively bright clothes (I got some brilliant Wonder Woman tights)

 - Enlist the help of happy volunteers to hand out free shots of alcohol, candy and condoms